Understanding Outer Optimizers in Local SGD: Learning Rates, Momentum, and Acceleration: Theory

 The proof of the above proposition is straightforward and follows by writing the KKT conditions for the optimization problem in \Cref{eq:stepsize-opt}.
 A consequence of \Cref{prop:optimal-eta-gamma} is that in the case of ill-tuning of the inner stepsize $\eta$, a large outer stepsize $\gamma$ can make up for it.
 For example, if $\sigma \rightarrow 0$ and $\eta L H \ll \mathcal{O}(1)$, we can make up for this by choosing $\gamma$ as $\frac{1}{\eta L H}$.
 Thus, we can interpret the outer learning rate $\gamma$ as having \textbf{two dual roles.} (a) It allows us to interpolate between minibatch SGD $(\gamma > 1)$ and vanilla Local SGD $(\gamma = 1)$, giving us the better of the two rates, and (b) it provides us some additional leeway in hyperparameter tuning by making up for ill-tuned inner learning rate $\eta$.

 Our theory suggests that \emph{in the worst case}, choices of $\gamma < 1$ are \emph{not} useful from an optimization perspective.
 We should either choose $\gamma = 1$ or $\gamma > 1$.
-This can be seen even on quadratic objectives, for example if $f(x) = \frac{x^{\top} Q x}{2}$ for some positive definite matrix $Q$, then a straightforward computation gives the expected iterate after $H$ local steps and $R$ communication rounds is
+This can be seen even on quadratic objectives, for example if $f(x) = \frac{x^{\top} Q x}{2}$ for some positive definite matrix $Q$, then a straightforward computation gives the expected iterate after $H$ local steps and $R$ communication rounds is $\ec{x_R} = ( (1-\gamma) I + \gamma (I- \eta Q)^H) x_0$.
 From this, it is clear that if $\eta$ is chosen such that $(I-\eta Q)^H$ has eigenvalues smaller than $1$, we should choose $\gamma \geq 1$.
 While if $(I-\eta Q)^H$ has any eigenvalues larger than $1$, we should just choose $\gamma = 0$ (i.e. just don't apply the algorithm at all).
 In other words, $\gamma$ can make up for a learning rate that is too small, but not a learning rate that is too large.
-This observation does not exclude that $\gamma < 1$ can be useful from a \emph{generalization} perspective, as noted for the case of a single client by~\citet{zhou21_lookahead}, in the presence of data heterogeneity, as noted by~\citet{charles21_conver_accur_trade_offs_feder}, or in the presence of time-varying noise (see next subsection).
+This observation does not exclude that $\gamma < 1$ can be useful from a \emph{generalization} perspective, as noted for the case of a single client by~\citet{zhou21_lookahead}, in the presence of data heterogeneity, as noted by~\citet{charles21_conver_accur_trade_offs_feder}, or in the presence of specific stochastic gradient distributions (see \Cref{sec:data-depend-conv}).

 \textbf{Proof sketch for \Cref{thm:gen-loc-sgd}.} We first start by expanding the update for the round iterate $x_{r+1} - x_{\ast} = x_{r+1} - x_r + x_r - x_{\ast}$ similar to~\citep{karimireddy19_scaff} to get, where $g_{r, h}$ is defined as in \Cref{eq:virtual-sequences}. \citet{karimireddy19_scaff,jhunjhunwala23_fedex} control the inner product $- \ev{ x_r - y_{r, h} , g_{r, h} }$ by either using smoothness or Young's inequality; This would force us to bound the stray $\sqn{y_{r, h} - x_r}$ and take the local stepsize $\eta$ to be small in order to ensure convergence.
 Instead, we rely on bounding this quantity directly by viewing it as the \emph{regret} in the online convex optimization sense with respect to the comparator $x_r$.
 Observe that the virtual sequence of averaged local iterates satisfies $y_{r, h+1} = y_{r, h} - \eta g_{r, h}$, and thus through standard regret analysis we have The negative terms $-\sqn{y_{r, H} - x_r}$ in \cref{eq:regret} turn out to be crucial in obtaining an analysis that works for all $\eta$ and not just small $\eta$.
 With this change and through carefully bounding the variance terms following~\citep{khaled19_tight_theor_local_sgd_ident_heter_data,woodworth20_is_local_sgd_better_than_minib_sgd}, we obtain the guarantee of \Cref{thm:gen-loc-sgd}.
 The full proof is provided in \Cref{sec:non-adaptive}.